pellared/otel-logs-talk/outline.md

 Because what good is amazing structured logging if it kills your application's performance?

-OpenTelemetry recently added Enabled API.
+OpenTelemetry recently added an Enabled API.
 It is a way to check if logging is actually needed before you do all the expensive work of building log records.
 Think of it as "measure twice, cut once" but for telemetry.